AdaCore/gnatstudio/docs/users_guide/main_window.rst

   number of other properties such as the naming schemes for the sources.
-  They can be organized into a project hierarchy where a root project can import other projects, each with their own set of sources (see :ref:`The_Welcome_Dialog` on how projects are loaded in GPS).
+  They can be organized into a project hierarchy where a root project can import other projects, each with their own set of sources (see :ref:`The_Welcome_Dialog` for details on how projects are loaded in GPS).

-  The :guilabel:`Project` view displays this project hierarchy: the top node is the root project of your application (this is usually where the source file that contains the main subprogram will be located).
+  The :guilabel:`Project` view displays this project hierarchy: the top node is the root project of your application (usually where the source file that contains the main subprogram will be located).
 A node is displayed for each imported project and recursively for other imported projects.
 If a project is imported by several projects, it may appear multiple times in the view,